kirtoka/Azure-Cloud-DevOps-Project1/README.md

 Resource actions are indicated with the following symbols:
   + create

+Terraform used the selected providers to generate the following execution plan.
+Resource actions are indicated with the following symbols:
+  + create

 Terraform will perform the following actions:

   # azurerm_availability_set.main will be created